Esri/arcgis-maps-sdk-kotlin-samples/edit-features-using-feature-forms/README.md

 6. Once edits are added to the form fields, check to verify that there are no validation errors using `featureForm.validationErrors`.
 The list will be empty if there are no errors.
 7. To commit edits on the service geodatabase:
     1. Call `featureForm.finishEditing()` to save edits to the database.
     2. Retrieve the backing service feature table's geodatabase using `(featureForm.feature.featureTable as?
-ServiceFeatureTable).serviceGeodatabase`.
+ServiceFeatureTable)?.serviceGeodatabase`.
     3. Verify the service geodatabase can commit changes back to the service using `serviceGeodatabase.serviceInfo?.canUseServiceGeodatabaseApplyEdits`
     4. If apply edits are allowed, call `serviceGeodatabase.applyEdits()` to apply local edits to the online service.